travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 ```
 {: data-file=".travis.yml"}

-1. This caches `$HOME/.npm` precisely when `npm ci` is the default `script` command.
+1. This cache's $HOME/.npm` precisely when `npm ci` is the default `script` command.
 (See above.)

 1. In all other cases, this will cache `node_modules`.
-Note that `npm install` will still run on every build and will update/install
-any new packages added to your `package.json` file.
+Note that `npm install` will still run on every build and will update/install any new packages added to your `package.json` file.

 Even when `script` is overridden, this shortcut is effective.